My Simplified #SilverLoading Explainer

 - The other type of subsidies are called Cost Sharing Reductions (CSR), which reduce deductibles, co-pays and other out-of-pocket expenses for low-income enrollees.

 - The way the CSR program works is a bit unusual.
 Unlike premiums, which are a set, known dollar amount for every enrollee each month, the CSR program involves deductibles & co-pays, which can vary greatly from month to month.
 Therefore, instead of subsidizing the enrollees directly, the insurance carriers are contractually required to cover the given portion of the enrollee's deductibles, co-pays etc. up front, and then submit their CSR expenses to the federal government on a monthly basis to be reimbursed.

-- After Donald Trump cut off CSR reimbursement payments in late 2017 as part of a failed attempt to sabotage the ACA, insurance carriers, state-based ACA exchanges and state insurance commissioners put their heads together and implemented a very smart workaround to make up for their CSR losses which had been originally described by analysts at the Urban Institute: Silver Loading.
+- After Donald Trump cut off CSR reimbursement payments in late 2017 as part of a failed attempt to sabotage the ACA, insurance carriers, state-based ACA exchanges and state insurance commissioners broke out a contingency plan which was first laid out in an issue brief by the HHS Dept's.
+Assistant Secretary for Planning & Evaluation (ASPE) in 2015 to make up for their CSR losses and further discussed by analysts at the Urban Institute in 2019: Silver Loading.

 - The carriers basically calculated how much they expected to have to shell out in CSR payments the following year...and then added that amount to their premiums for the following year instead.

 For example: Let's say in 2017 a carrier projected that overall claim expenses in 2018 would increase around 5%.
 To keep things simple, let's say they offered just 3 plans: One Bronze, one Silver (which happends to also be the "benchmark Silver" used to determine subsidies) and one Gold, priced at an average of $450, $600 and $750/month.